Performance Session Types

 Stateful and Stateless TWAMP Reflectors

 TWAMP reflectors can be stateful or stateless.
-Skylight orchestrator supports both types of reflectors.
+Legacy orchestrator supports both types of reflectors.

 • A stateful reflector provides a separate series of sequence numbers for the return packets.
 Metrics (for packet loss, reorder and duplication) are reported separately for the uplink and downlink directions.